1. Who can be detained and under what powers?

 The PSI further states: “2.66 Persons detained only under immigration powers must be treated as an unconvicted prisoner with the same status and privileges (see PSO 4600).
 Where a prisoner is held beyond the end of his custodial sentence in a prison which does not normally hold unconvicted prisoners, consideration may be given to enable the prisoner to remain where (s)he is.
 The prisoner must be made aware that (s)he will be held with convicted prisoners and his/her agreement must be recorded on the form at Annex C. Where an immigration detainee opts to be held with convicted prisoners, all reasonable efforts must be made to accommodate the privileges to which unconvicted prisoners are entitled.
 However, it remains a matter for the Governor to determine whether or not it is appropriate for the prisoner to remain in convicted conditions.”

-Holding detainees in prison conditions without automatic access to immigration legal advice inhibits any resolution of immigration cases and severely restricts individuals’ access to justice.
-Serious practical barriers to communication limit detainees’ interactions with the Home Office just as much as with legal representatives and family members.
-In the aspects of prison regimes that really matter to detainees trying to resolve their immigration case, including access to legal advice and the courts, it is clear that being held in a prison puts detainees at a clear disadvantage when compared with detainees held in IRCs.
+Holding people for immigration reasons in prison conditions without automatic access to immigration legal advice inhibits any resolution of immigration cases and severely restricts individuals’ access to justice.
+Serious practical barriers to communication limit individuals’ interactions with the Home Office just as much as with legal representatives and family members.
+In the aspects of prison regimes that really matter to people trying to resolve their immigration case, including access to legal advice and the courts, it is clear that being held in a prison puts individuals at a clear disadvantage when compared with people held in IRCs.

 16. Can people detained in prisons be transferred to an Immigration Removal Centre?